txt/plm19/doc/syllabus.md

 	  when to use/to avoid those abstractions.
      - FOURTH add an end section describing what maximum grades you expect for this section (see below _bonus marks_).
-     - FIFTH in some public Github repo (not from NCSU) write a sub-directory called "_2b_".
+     - FIFTH in some public Github repo (not from NCSU) write a sub-directory called "_2a_".
 Add to that directory your report in pdf format  (I expect 5 pages (no less or more), [2 column conference format](https://www.overleaf.com/gallery/tagged/acm-official#.WOuOk2e1taQ) AND your working code AND a file canned "run" (that graders will run) AND a text file "run.out" showing the input and output when you run the code.
-- 2c : as per 2b but use a different language, and a different part of the pipe and store the outputs to a directory "_2c_".
+- 2b : as per 2a but use a different language, and a different part of the pipe and store the outputs to a directory "_2b".
+- 2c : Grading someone else's group 2 code (not the written report, just checking it works as advertised).
 - 2d : bonus marks. as per 2c.
 Only if allowed by professor.
+And this bonus mark is due same time as 2ab.

 List of abstractions